w3-3w/db-migrator-r2dbc/README.md

    - If migration fails, the corresponding migration history record will be saved as succeeded = 0, and the whole application will halt immediately.
 Please fix the DB manually, set succeeded = 1 for failed version, and restart the application.

+## todos

+1. log in English.
+2. run migrations in transactions.